Best Betta Tank Decorations

 Here are our top 10 picks for the best decorations for betta tanks:

 If you want to add a touch of whimsy to your betta tank, try this aerating action diver ornament.
 Simply hook it up to an air pump and you’ll see a steady stream of tiny air bubbles rising from the diver’s mask.
+The tiny diver measures approximately 4” in height, and that makes it an ideal fit in almost every aquarium.
+And, thanks to its wide and sturdy base, it can stand securely without tipping over.
+The diver is made from high-quality and durable plastic, and is hand-painted with a variety of little details.
+As an ornament, it is safe to use in both freshwater and saltwater aquariums.

 If you want to create a whimsical look in your betta tank, this Spongebob ornament is perfect.
 It comes in the shape of Squidward’s home from Spongebob Squarepants and doubles as a hideaway for your betta.